isak-combrinck/web-design-standards/web-design-standards.md

 ### Respect People

 - Don't try to trick people with cookie banners.
 - Don't show advertisements on your website.
+WHAT!?
+Yes.
+Advertisements seriously harm good design.
 - Don't display full screen notifications that ask people to sign up for a newsletter (or similar).
+Rather, have a call-to-action button that's clearly visible but not intrusive.
 If your content is good enough they will come back.

 ### Minimal Requirements